 Pause these videos, rewatch them, think about them.
 You can send me an email asking me any question you want, within reason.

 THIS PROJECT IS STILL UNDER CONSTRUCTION.
-More videos will be added.
+More videos to come.

 The First Three Lessons in “Intro to Film”